schen50/Code-Sample/README.md

-BIOMEDIN214: Representations and Algorithms for Computational Molecular Biology
+Project4 of BIOMEDIN214: Representations and Algorithms for Computational Molecular Biology (main functions in chemoUtils.py)